TBK-2002/higher_education_website/README.md

-A demo for a Universtiy Website.
+A demo for a University Website.

 The Web Application is developed with two different approaches:
   - Using plain HTML, CSS, and Javascript taking advantage of AJAX and local storage.